 Early repeat customer rate = Customers who made second purchase within defined short time period after first purchase / All customers who made first purchase in period x 100

-This formula measures participation in any of your company's customer-focused programs, like loyalty programs.
+This formula measures participation in any customer-focused programs, such as loyalty programs.
 Higher participation in such programs generally translates to repeat customers.

 Customer Advocacy Metrics

-Customer advocacy metrics provide insights into the portion of your shoppers who are more than just customers — they’ve become not only loyal shoppers, but advocates for your products or services.
+Customer advocacy metrics provide insights into the portion of customers who go beyond loyalty to become advocates for products or services.

-Measuring social media engagement with your company’s pages offers insights into how potential and existing customers react to your products and services and your marketing and social media campaigns.
+Measuring social media engagement with specific web pages offers insights into how potential and existing customers react to products and services, as well as marketing and social media campaigns.

-Closely monitoring social media engagement also helps develop deeper relationships with customers, fosters loyalty and gives you guidance on how to improve products.
+Closely monitoring social media engagement also helps develop deeper relationships with customers, fosters loyalty, and provides guidance on how to improve products.

-- Likes per post (includes "likes" on Facebook, Twitter and LinkedIn, or similar affirmations on other platforms)
+- Likes per post (includes “likes” on Facebook, X, and LinkedIn, or similar affirmations on other platforms)

-- Shares per post (includes shares on Facebook and LinkedIn, retweets on Twitter, etc.)
+- Shares per post (includes shares on Facebook and LinkedIn, retweets on X, etc.)

 - Comments per post